mirthAI/CSA-Net/README.md

    - "Emergent Correspondence from Image Diffusion": [Paper](https://arxiv.org/pdf/2102.04306) | [GitHub Repository](https://github.com/Beckschen/TransUNet)
    - "Non-local Neural Networks": [Paper](https://arxiv.org/abs/1711.07971) | [GitHub Repository](https://github.com/facebookresearch/video-nonlocal-net)

-These contributions are detailed further in the respective sections of our code.

 ## Citations
 Kindly cite our paper as follows if you use our code.